-5. Evening parties and dances must close by 12:00 o'clock, except that petitions for later closing, on nights before holidays, will be considered by the Student Welfare Committee.
+5. Evening parties and dances must close by 12:00 o'clock, except that on nights before holidays petitions for later closing will be considered by the Student Welfare Commit-

 6. Within one week after the Panhellenic and all other fraternity and sorority social functions, a record must be returned to the Dean's office containing the following information: